 When your hormones become out of balance, your immune system does not do its job properly.
 For women, high levels of estrogen in our reproductive years protect us and our potential children by influencing our immune systems to make antibodies against a variety of diseases.

-Eventually when this coronavirus pandemic is over – we will have antibodies against it.
+Eventually when this coronavirus pandemic is over – we will have antibodies against it – through vaccination or infection.
 The problem now is that COVID-19 is new to the human species – we don’t have antibodies to protect us.

 And when you’re already challenged – say postmenopausal – your immunity is lower.
 That’s because you make fewer antibodies to protect you.
 Studies have shown that in postmenopausal women, their white blood cell activity is not the same as when they were still reproductively viable – still having periods.

 After the change in both men and women, your immune system depends more on cell-mediated immunity and less on humoral immunity.
 You make fewer antibodies.
 You forget how to fight common bugs.
 Like chickenpox.
 Then if you’re exposed to a child with chickenpox their infection can actually activate shingles in you, because you are no longer producing enough estrogen, to promote your antibody protection against varicella.

 We also know that if you give postmenopausal women estrogen, that their levels of antibodies start to rise again, not as high as is in their reproductive years, but much higher – enough to help to protect them.